Skip to content

 Arrival, Admission, Opening Hours

-Travel from Cusco is usually by tour, taxi, private driver, or colectivo through the Sacred Valley.
-A route via Pisac and Urubamba is scenically beautiful but takes longer than a direct drive.
-If you are continuing to Machu Picchu afterwards, allow sufficient buffer time between arrival, luggage organization, and train departure.
+Arrival from Cusco is usually by tour, taxi, private driver, or colectivo through the Sacred Valley.
+A route via Pisac and Urubamba is scenically impressive but takes longer than a direct drive.
+Those continuing to Machu Picchu afterwards should allow sufficient buffer between arrival, baggage organization, and train departure.

 Admission and Boleto Turístico